-I have to just stop and tell you how magnificent this is.
+I have to just stop and tell you how magnificent this social emotional regulation activity is for most people.
 The feeling of the hammer smashing the ice.
 The sight of the paper breaking up into small pieces of confetti.
 It’s an incredibly satisfying experience.

 Once the ice is smashed to bits, remind the child that you are now done discussing this situation and it is time to move on.
 If the child brings the topic up again remind them that it “is smashed and done”.